eptalights/eptalights-python/docs/arrays.rst

 Working with Arrays
 ===================

-All step variables in Eptalights Sophia are represented as **tokenized operands** (`TokenizedOperandModel`).
+All step variables in Eptalights are represented as **tokenized operands** (`TokenizedOperandModel`).
 This means that every variable retains its full contextual details, including associated symbols (e.g., array indices) and constants, making it easier to perform fine-grained analysis.

 1. Array Basics